webplatform/docs/css/properties/box-shadow/index.md

 |Description=The third length is a blur radius.
 The larger this value, the bigger the blur, so the shadow becomes bigger and lighter.
 Negative values are not allowed.
 If not specified, it is 0 (the shadow's edge is sharp).
 }}{{CSS Property Value
 |Data Type=<spread-distance>
 |Description=The fourth length is a spread distance.
 Positive values cause the shadow to expand and grow bigger, negative values cause the shadow to shrink.
 If not specified, it is 0 (the shadow is the same size as the element).
+(A zero-sized shadow shape causes the outer shadow to disappear, and the inner shadow to cover the entire padding-box.)
 For inner shadows, expanding the shadow (creating more shadow area) means contracting the shadow's perimeter shape.
 }}{{CSS Property Value
 |Data Type=<color>
 |Description=See color values for possible keywords and notations.
 If not specified, the color used depends on the browser - it is usually the value of the color property, but note that Safari currently paints a transparent shadow in this case.